GRCDEV/ArduSim/help/setup.md

 2. Install git if not present:

-        sudo apt install git
+        sudo apt-get install git
+        sudo apt-get install gitk git-gui

 3. Download ArduPilot.
 This is the project which enables the user to compile a multicopter or other kinds of UAVs.
 In a terminal, go to your home folder (*/home/user_name*) and input this lines:

         git clone https://github.com/ArduPilot/ardupilot.git
         cd ardupilot
-        git checkout tags/Copter-3.5.7
-        git submodule update --init --recursive
+        git checkout tags/Copter-3.5.7 (where 3.5.7 represents any ArduCopter version to be used) git submodule update --init --recursive

+4. Be sure that you have Python 2.x installed:

+        python --version (to check if it is already installed) sudo apt-get install python-minimal python-pip (to install)

-4. Use the following command to install the required packages and reload the path with the *dot* command:
+5. Use the following command to install the required packages and reload the path with the *dot* command:

+    5.1 For ArduCopter version 3.5.7 install the following packages:

+        sudo apt-get remove modemmanager
+        sudo apt-get install python-matplotlib python-serial python-wxgtk3.0 python-wxtools python-lxml sudo apt-get install python-scipy python-opencv ccache gawk python-pexpect sudo pip install future pymavlink MAVProxy

+    5.2 For ArduCopter versions 3.6.x you have to run a script, but it points to an URL that must be updated to work.
+Edit the file *Tools/scripts/install-prereqs-ubuntu.sh* and modify the following line:

+        ARM_TARBALL_URL="http://firmware.ardupilot.org/Tools/PX4-tools/$ARM_TARBALL" (current line)
+        ARM_TARBALL_URL="http://firmware.ardupilot.org/Tools/PX4-tools/archived/$ARM_TARBALL" (new line)

+    If you have Google Earth installed, you must run the following command or the script will fail:

+        wget -q -O - https://dl.google.com/linux/linux_signing_key.pub | sudo apt-key add -

+    Finally, from the same folder run the script and update the profile:

         Tools/scripts/install-prereqs-ubuntu.sh -y
         . ~/.profile

+    5.3 For ArduCopter versions 4.x.x the script points to the right location, so the first problem is solved, but if you have Google Earth installed you already have a problem to solve:

+        wget -q -O - https://dl.google.com/linux/linux_signing_key.pub | sudo apt-key add -

+    Finally, from the same folder run the script and update the profile:

+        Tools/environment_install/install-prereqs-ubuntu.sh -y
+        . ~/.profile

-5. Make the multicopter:
+6. Make the multicopter:

         cd ArduCopter
-        sim_vehicle.py -w
+        ../Tools/autotest/sim_vehicle.py -w

-    Once fully loaded, use "Ctrl+C" to close the running program.
-The second line uses MAVProxy to finally build the multicopter executable file *arducopter* located in *ardupilot/build/sitl/bin*.
-Copy that file, and also the file *ardupilot/Tools/autotest/default_params/copter.param* to the target folder of the Eclipse project to finish the basic setup process.
+    The command will start the compilation process, and when it finishes it should show a message like "IMU1 is using GPS", which means that the virtual copter is running.
+Then, use "Ctrl+C" to close the running program.
+The multicopter runnable file *arducopter* is located in *ardupilot/build/sitl/bin*.
+Copy that file, and also the file *ardupilot/Tools/autotest/default_params/copter.parm* to the target folder of the Eclipse project to finish the basic setup process.
 If you plan to execute ArduSim in a real multicopter, copy these two files and *ardusim.ini* from the root of the Eclipse project beside the *.jar* file.

 ## 5 SITL setup in MacOS